sst/guide/_chapters/handling-auth-in-serverless-apis.md

 #### Login

 A signed up user can now login using their email and password.
 Our React app will send this info to the User Pool.
-If these are valid then a session is created in React.
+If these are valid, then a session is created in React.

 #### Authenticated API Requests